Passport and Visa rules change every year.

 However, being a blogger I always try to come up with news and information which might help you to plan your next trip.
 But sometimes it becomes hard to keep a track of everything.

-And last but not the least, if any of your friends are planning to travel to countries mentioned above…share this article with them.
+And last but not the least, if any of your friends are planning to travel to these countries mentioned above…share this article with them.

 (Your Travel Guide)